Collaborative Fundraising Project

 The Alliance for Scotland’s Rainforest has estimated that it will cost around £500m to achieve its overarching aim – to restore all of Scotland’s rainforest and double its size by 2045.
 This will involve dozens of landscape-scale rainforest restoration projects, lasting at least 10 years, ideally many more.
 So far there are 11 such projects, affiliated with ASR (known as “ASR Focus projects”) which are in various stages of development and delivery, with others in the pipeline.

 There are few opportunities to access the kind of substantial, long-term funding required for these kinds of projects.
-So ASR has set itself an objective to explore a new kind of finance model, conforming to a set of high integrity quality standards, providing access to substantial and long-term funding, with a view to growing the overall pot and trajectory of funding and building longer-term support for Scotland’s rainforest.
+So this project is looking at how we can gain access to substantial and long-term funding, with a view to growing the overall pot and trajectory of funding and building longer-term support for Scotland’s rainforest.

-Plantlife, RSPB and Woodland Trust are working together, on behalf of the ASR, to scope out such a fund.
+Plantlife, RSPB and Woodland Trust are working together, on behalf of the ASR, on this project to scope out such a fund.
 This fund could be administered through a stand-alone organisation, or via an existing funding body.

 Ballachuan hazelwood.
 Credit John MacPherson